4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/ListDatabaseNames.md

 * filter (document): Query by which to filter databases.

+  For servers < 3.6, this option is ignored.

 * maxTimeMS (integer): The maximum amount of time to allow the query to run.

 * session (MongoDB\Driver\Session): Client session.

+  Sessions are not supported for server versions < 3.6.